jtr-dev/Corporate-Dashboard/README.md

 A documentation of the provided tools can be found in [tools/README.md](tools/README.md).

+API and json files are built with node.js and [can be found here](https://github.com/teachtyler/dashboardapi)

 ## Project Milestones And Udacity Rubrick
  - [ ] App includes all requirements, including header, menu, and all dashboard views.